A User-driven Design Framework for Robotaxi: METHOD

 Table \ref{demongraphics} summarizes participants’ demographics and robotaxi usage experience.
-Participants ranged in age from 19 to 29 years.
-8 were women, and 10 were men.
+Participants' ages ranged from 19 to 29.
+Of the 18 participants, 8 were women and 10 were men.
 Most participants held a bachelor’s degree (n = 11), while the remainder had a high school diploma (n = 4), a master’s degree (n = 2), or an associate degree (n = 1).
-Regarding robotaxi experience, participants primarily used robotaxis in Wuhan (n = 8), followed by Chongqing (n = 5), Shenzhen (n = 4), Guangzhou (n = 1), Shanghai (n = 1), and Dongguan (n = 1).
+Regarding robotaxi experience, we recruited participants using robotaxis across multiple Chinese cities, including Wuhan (n = 8), Chongqing (n = 5), Shenzhen (n = 4), Guangzhou (n = 1), Shanghai (n = 1), and Dongguan (n = 1).
 The dominant service platform was Apollo Go (n = 16), and a smaller subset had used Pony.ai (n = 3) and WeRide (n = 1).
-Self-reported ride counts varied substantially, ranging from fewer than five rides to more than 100 rides
+Self-reported ride counts varied substantially, ranging from fewer than 5 rides to more than 100 rides.